Secularism in Turkey

-In Turkey, secularism or laicism (or laïcité) was first introduced with the 1928 amendment of the Constitution of 1924, which removed the provision declaring that the "Religion of the State is Islam", and with the later reforms of Turkey's first president Mustafa Kemal Atatürk, which set the administrative and political requirements to create a modern, democratic, secular state, aligned with Kemalism.
+In Turkey, secularism or laicism (see laïcité) was first introduced with the 1928 amendment of the Constitution of 1924, which removed the provision declaring that the "Religion of the State is Islam", and with the later reforms of Turkey's first president Mustafa Kemal Atatürk, which set the administrative and political requirements to create a modern, democratic, secular state, aligned with Kemalism.

-Nine years after its introduction, laïcité was explicitly stated in the second article of the then Turkish constitution on February 5, 1937.
+Nine years after its introduction, laïcité was explicitly stated in the second article of the then Turkish constitution on 5 February 1937.
 The current Constitution of 1982 neither recognizes an official religion nor promotes any.

 The principles of Turkish secularism, and the separation of state and religion, were historically established in order to modernize the nation.
 This centralized progressive approach was seen as necessary not only for the operation of the Turkish government but also to avoid a cultural life dominated by superstition, dogma, and ignorance.